Safeguard Your Business

 - A positive work environment can reduce the likelihood of internal fraud.

 For your protection, you should always carefully monitor your business’ bank accounts for fraudulent activity.
-If you ever see anything unusual, immediately call your regular Bank of Marin contact or our Business Services Department at 415-884-3021.
+If you ever see anything unusual, immediately call your regular Bank of Marin contact or our Customer Support at 1(866) 626-6004.
 Read more about how to report identity theft or fraud.